-1. All Fats Are Not Created EqualCoconut oil contains short term medium-chain saturated fatty acids (MCFAs), which is a "healthy" form saturated fat compared to trans fat.
-Trans fatty acid consumption is linked with heart problems, depression and increased cholesterol levels.
+1. All Fats Are Not Created EqualCoconut oil contains short-term, medium-chain saturated fatty acids (MCFAs), which is a "healthy" form saturated fat compared to trans fat.
+Trans fatty acid consumption is linked to heart problems, depression and increased cholesterol levels.
 What does consuming MCFA fats in coconut oil mean for your body?
-Our body metabolises these fats in the liver, immediately coverting this into energy (fuel for the brain and muscle function) rather than it being stored as fat.
+Our body metabolizes these fats in the liver, immediately converting this into energy (fuel for the brain and muscle function) rather than it being stored as fat.

 2. Helps Controls WeightOne 2009 study looked at the weight loss link between women's consumption of coconut oil and found that it reduces abdominal obesity.
 Researchers discovered coconut oil is easy to digest and also protects the body from insulin resistance.
 To try coconut oil for weight loss start by adding one teaspoon to your diet and gradually work your way up to four teaspoons per day.

-3. Eases DigestionIf you suffer from poor digestion or tummy bloating try adding coconut oil to your diet.
-Coconut oil has been found to benefit digestive disorders including irritable bowel syndrome and microbial related tummy bugs.
-Fatty acids in coconut oil contain anti microbial properties, which have a soothing affect on bacteria, candida, or parasites that cause poor digestion.
+3. Eases DigestionIf you suffer from poor digestion or tummy bloating, try adding coconut oil to your diet.
+Coconut oil has been found to benefit digestive disorders, including irritable bowel syndrome and microbial related tummy bugs.
+Fatty acids in coconut oil contain antimicrobial properties, which have a soothing effect on bacteria, Candida, or parasites that cause poor digestion.

 4. Manage type 2 DiabetesA recent study by the Garvan Institute of Medical Research found that coconut oil protects against insulin resistance, reducing the risk of type 2 diabetes.
 MCFA fats are small enough to be absorbed into the cells where they're quickly converted to energy.
 It is this process that not only reduces the amount of fat we pack into storage, but improves insulin sensitivity.